jprknight/Office365FiddlerExtension/README.md

 ## How To Use The Extension

 1. Reproduce an issue / behaviour: Use Fiddler Classic, FiddlerCap, or FiddlerAnywhere to collect a trace (decrypt traffic) on the computer where the issue is seen.
 Save the result as a SAZ file, and transfer to your own computer.
-2. Review the result (SAZ) file: On your own computer install Fiddler Classic, install the extension, and open the SAZ file.
+2. Review the result (SAZ) file: On your own computer install Fiddler Classic, install the extension, and open the SAZ file, HTTP archive, or Json browser net trace.

 ## Deployment Script